brooklynrail/brooklynrail-platform/content/events/2020/07/joan-jonas-with-daisy-desrosiers.md

       the Nicholas Fox Weber curatorial fellowship, affiliated with the Glucksman Museum (Cork, Ireland), as well as a curatorial fellow-in-residence at Art in General (Brooklyn, NY).
+  - person: joan-jonas
+    event_bio: Immersed in the 1960s downtown New York art scene, Joan Jonas studied with the choreographer Trisha Brown for two years and was influenced by the work of John Cage and Claes Oldenburg.
+Adopting the idea of art-as-process, she turned from painting and sculpture to performance art, exploring different aspects of how live events could be structured in time and space.
+In the early 70s, her work became increasingly symbolic, gamelike, and ritualistic.
+By the 80s, she began to create complex, nonlinear narratives premised on literary and historical texts, including science-fiction, medieval Icelandic sagas, and, more recently, the writings and biography of the art historian Aby Warburg.
+Her most recent work explores the relationship between new digital media and performance in multichannel video installations.
 date: 2020-07-28 16:37:00 -0500
 end_date: 2020-07-28 16:37:00 -0500
 collections: